 5. Hawking’s humour

 Stephen Hawking was brilliant, kind, inspiring and also very funny.
 His work was certainly meaningful and serious and living with such a serious disease can’t have been much fun.
-But he was always ready for a joke.
-Many Stephen Hawking quotes are full of humour.
+But Stephen Hawking was always ready for a joke, and many of his quotes are full of humour.

 “The downside of my celebrity is that I cannot go anywhere in the world without being recognized.
 It is not enough for me to wear dark sunglasses and a wig.
 The wheelchair gives me away.”